Gillian McKeith: Personal life

-McKeith met her husband, American lawyer Howard Magaziner, in Edinburgh, where he was spending a year studying.
+McKeith met her husband, the American lawyer Howard Magaziner, in Edinburgh, where he was spending a year studying.
 At the time he ran a chain of health food shops in the United States, with which she became involved.
 The couple now live in London and have two daughters.
-She suffers from scoliosis, and has said there is not a moment in her life when she is not in pain because of it.
+McKeith suffers from scoliosis, and has said there is not a moment in her life when she is not in pain because of it.